-The days when 75% of all children had their tonsils removed are over but this surgery, like the extraction of the adenoids and the installation of ear tubes are “routine procedures” for ENT (ear, nose and throat).
-They make an average of 12,000 extractions every year in Quebec.
+The days when 75% of all children had their tonsils removed are over but this surgery, like the extraction of the adenoids and the installation of ear tubes are “routine procedures” for ENT (ear, nose and throat) specialists.
+They perform an average of 12,000 extractions every year in Quebec.
 In fact, they are the second most common surgeries performed on children.

-For parents of children who must undergo them, the announcement of the doctor can generate a flood of questions.
+For parents of children who must undergo them, the announcement can generate a flood of questions.
 Here are the answers.

 What are tonsils and adenoids for?

 They are small round masses of lymphoid tissue: the same tissue that can be found in other parts of the body and produce the cells that help fight infections (bacteria and viruses).
 Tonsils “filter” infections in the throat while adenoids are located behind the nose.